I have a secret.

 Ginger is one of my absolute top morning sickness-saviors from personal experience: throughout my own pregnancy, it was not uncommon to find me gnawing on hunks of raw ginger to keep my nausea at bay.
 It has a warming, calming effect, which is a major reason I formulated it into our Nourished Nerves tincture.
-I highly recommend organic ginger products for any pregnant women experiencing morning sickness, and have a quick recipe for a fresh, delicious ginger juice that doubles as an awesome anti-inflammatory posted on my personal instagram.
+I highly recommend organic ginger products for any pregnant women, and have a quick recipe for a fresh, delicious ginger juice that doubles as an awesome anti-inflammatory posted on my personal instagram.

 Oat straw comes from the stems and leaves of the same plant as oats that we eat for breakfast.
 It’s a deeply nourishing herb and one of the best herbs for nervous system support, helping to promote relaxed nerves and muscle functioning.
 Just a cup of an oat straw infusion contains ample amounts of calcium, magnesium, and silica, a trace mineral that promotes collagen production.
-Oat straw is utilized to help lower stress and ease depression, healing those experiencing burnout, trauma, irritability, and high anxiety.
+Oat straw and milky oat tops are utilized in our Nourished Nerves tincture to help support mood and overall relaxation.
 Try making it as an infusion, adding it to a smoothie, or using both oatmeal and oat straw to make a soothing herbal bath.
-It’s an excellent emollient that helps moisten inflamed skin, and can even be used on diaper rash for baby postpartum.
+It’s an excellent emollient that helps moisten skin, and can even be used on diaper rash for baby postpartum.

 Red Raspberry Leaf

-Red raspberry leaf ramps up your B vitamin and vitamin C intake, and also packs high amounts of magnesium and potassium, which can help you fight fatigue.
-While some studies show these leaves can ease symptoms of PMS, for pregnant women in their second and third trimesters, a compound found in red raspberry leaves can tone and tighten pelvic muscles and the walls of the uterus, making delivery easier.
+Red raspberry leaf ramps up your B vitamin and vitamin C intake, and also packs high amounts of magnesium and potassium, which can help support your energy levels.
+While some studies show these leaves can support symptoms of PMS, for pregnant women in their second and third trimesters, a compound found in red raspberry leaves can maintain healthy pelvic muscles and the walls of the uterus, thereby supporting your delivery.
 This isn’t an old wives tale: one study showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a found that it supported a more had a more manageable first stage of labor.
 There is sometimes a fear of red raspberry leaf due to it’s affinity to the uterus, however, this nutritive herb is very safe.